EU VAT rule change

 - When the consumer pays for the digital service, obtain from the payment service provider a notification advice containing the 2 digit country code of the consumer’s member state of residence as listed in their records.

-If the 2 pieces of information tally, that will be sufficient to define the consumer’s location and you can record the details in your accounting records.
+If the 2 pieces of information tally, that will be enough to define the consumer’s location and you can record the details in your accounting records.
 However, if the information doesn’t tally, you must contact the consumer and ask them to reconcile the discrepancy between the 2 pieces of information.

-Support for MOSS registered micro-businesses
+Support for VAT MOSS registered micro-businesses

-UK micro-businesses, that are below the current UK VAT registration threshold and are registered for the VAT Mini One Stop Shop (VAT MOSS), may use best judgment and base their ‘customer location’ VAT taxation and accounting decisions on a single piece of information, such as the billing address provided by the customer or information provided to them by their payment service provider.
+UK micro-businesses, that are below the current UK VAT registration threshold and are registered for the VAT Mini One Stop Shop (VAT MOSS), may use best judgment and base their ‘customer location’ VAT taxation and accounting decisions on a single piece of information.
+Such as the billing address provided by the customer or information provided to them by their payment service provider.

 Place of supply of educational services